SansGuidon/bookmarks/PRINCIPLES.md

 * Make decisions using the path of least regret
 * The simplest explanation is always the most likely.
 * [Christopher Diggins](http://www.artima.com/weblogs/viewpost.jsp?thread=331531) - The Principles of Good Programming
+* You are the books you read, the films you watch, the music you listen to, the people you spend time with, the conversations you engage in.
+Choose wisely what you feed your mind.

 # from my Bullet Journal
 ## Values